Cairo I one of the largest cities in Africa and the middle east.

 s largest city.

 The increase in industrial activities.
 Many industries have been setup in the city and its environs (surrounding areas) for example iron and steel, textiles, electronics, toiletries, dish ware such industries with the area attracted more people into the area leading to the citys growth and development.

-Cairo is a major tourist resort and destination with plenty of attractions like the river Nile including a boat cruise, sport fishing, diving, and swimming in the Nile waters, museums, ancient buildings and their marvovrons architectural designs, the tombs of ancient pharaohs, and many other attractions.
+Cairo is a major tourist resort and destination with plenty of attractions like the river Nile including a boat cruise, sport fishing, diving, and swimming in the Nile waters, museums, ancient buildings and their marvelous architectural designs, the tombs of ancient pharaohs, and many other attractions.

 Such a long history of political stability has not only attracted massive investments but also created a conducive atmosphere for the growth and development of the city.

-Such a long period of existence has given the city plenty of challenges as well as experiences upon which the city have depended to as to efficiently plan for the city`s growth and expansion and also have to handle various problems associated with the urban growth.
+Such a long period of existence has given the city plenty of challenges as well as experiences upon which the city has depended to efficiently plan for the city`s growth and expansion and also have to handle various problems associated with the urban growth.